 As neat as it is to have linked Xbox and Discord profiles, Xbox's Discord integration is severely limited, at least for now.
 Currently, from either the PC or mobile Discord app, the only functionality of this new cross-platform integration is that you can see what your friends are playing on Xbox One.

 While this may be useful for coordinating play sessions with friends, it's a minor feature compared to what PC Discord users are used to.
 Specifically, the lack of cross-platform voice chat is a massive omission in Microsoft's attempt to integrate the PC platform's biggest chat service into the Xbox ecosystem.
-Without basic cross-platform voice chat, Discord parties or groups, the Xbox One's bare-bones Discord integration is nowhere near a must-have.
+Without that feature, Discord parties or groups, the Xbox One's bare-bones Discord integration is nowhere near a must-have.

 However, if you're an Xbox gamer and have a lot of friends who tend to play on PC, it might be worth the 5-minute setup time to link accounts and give your pals an easy way to see when you're gaming.